anson-vandoren/ansonvandoren.com/content/posts/DeployHugoFromGithub.md

 ### Doing things the hard way

 I recently helped my brother get his first website up and running.
 After a bit of research, we decided on static HTML, served via [Caddy](https://caddyserver.com/) on a [Digital Ocean](https://digitalocean.com) droplet.
-The choice of Caddy was predominantly because it has built-in webooks that would allow him to maintain his website as a GitHub repo, and have it automatically udpate every time he pushed a commit to master.
+The choice of Caddy was predominantly due to its built-in hooks that would allow him to maintain his website as a GitHub repo, and have it automatically update every time he pushed a commit.

 When redesigning my website yesterday, I should have done the same thing, since our use-cases are pretty similar.
 But I didn't...
 Instead, I ended up with: